barryclark/jekyll-now/_posts/2018-03-10-Raspberry-Pi-Based-Music-Server.md

 **The Problem**
 I have a reasonably large collection of music files (about 80GB), which I keep on my laptop hard drive.
 I love the convenience of storing/playing music as files, and have been progressively ripping and mothballing my CD/Vinyl/Cassette collection over the years.

 However, I am still quite old school in that I like to listen to my music through my 20 year old separates hi-fi system.
-Now, for all other music media formats, there has always been a readily available generic solution for the hifi separates system:
+Now, for all other music media formats, there has always been a readily available generic solution for the hi-fi separates system:

 * Vinyl = record player/turntable
 * Cassette = cassette deck